This formula "glues together" the pieces of text that appear in B4, C4, and D4 using the ampersand (&) which is the concatenation operator in Excel.

 Saginaw, MI 48607

-Note: make sure you have text wrap enabled on cells that contain line breaks.
+Note: make sure you have Wrap Text enabled on cells that contain line breaks.

-In this video, we show you how to join different values together in one cell with line breaks.
-We also demo a clever way to add spaces, commas without double quotes.
+In this video we demo how to join different values together in one cell with line breaks.
+This also includes a clever way to add spaces and commas without using double quotes.

 Excel Formula Training